- Black Friday 2023 context overview

 How to define your true KVIs?

-Being aware of every product’s role in the portfolio is crucial to make the right pricing decisions.
+Being aware of every product’s role in the portfolio is crucial to making the right pricing decisions.
 The statement is even more relevant when it comes to KVIs.
 The right or wrong prices for KVIs can either sustain or undermine a retailer’s price perception.

 At Competera, we offer to carry out segmentation by ranking products taking into account price elasticity and cross elasticity, product characteristics (brand/category/...), sales statistics, analysis of competitors' influence, etc. To do this, we use deep learning bespoke machine learning algorithms.